Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 ***Unexpected locales can contain difficult issues.***

-***However, you can find the source of the problem and come up with a solution by being thorough, persistent, and patient.***
+***But if you are thorough, persistent, and patient, you can determine where the problem is coming from and how to fix it.***

-***Thank you for reading; if you like what you see, please follow me and sign up for my email.***
+***Thank you for reading.
+If you like what you read, please follow me and sign up for my email.***